isc-projects/stork/doc/install.rst

 The remaining settings pertain to the server's Prometheus ``/metrics`` endpoint configuration:

-* STORK_ENABLE_METRICS - enable the Prometheus metrics collector and ``/metrics`` endpoint - this endpoint hasn't any authentication and should be secure on the network level
+* STORK_ENABLE_METRICS - enable the Prometheus metrics collector and ``/metrics`` HTTP endpoint.

 .. warning::

-   Prometheus ``/metrics`` endpoint doesn't provide any authentication mechanism.
-   It means that it should be secure on the network level, for example, in a firewall.
-   Only restricted IP hosts (Prometheus servers) should be able to establish a connection to this endpoint.

-   It is highly recommended to secure this endpoint from external access to avoid unauthorized parties to gather the server's metrics.
-One way to limit endpoint access is by using an appropriate HTTP proxy configuration.
+   Prometheus ``/metrics`` endpoint doesn't require authentication.
+Therefore, securing this endpoint from external access is highly recommended to avoid unauthorized parties gathering the server's metrics.
+One way to restrict endpoint access is by using appropriate HTTP proxy configuration to allow only local access or access from the Prometheus host.
 Please consult the NGINX example configuration file shipped with Stork.

 With the settings in place, the ``Stork Server`` service can now be enabled and
 started: